tatey/nest_web/README.markdown

 # Nest Web

-Programatically interact with your Nest accout using Ruby.
+Programatically interact with your Nest developer accout using Ruby.
 Based on the Chrome Extension for Nest.

 ## Install